-Very similar to the round neckline, jewel neckline has the round neckline with a lot of embellishments and embroidery along the neckline that almost covers the collarbones and extends to the bust.
+Very similar to the round neckline, the jewel neckline has a round neckline with a lot of embellishments and embroidery along the neckline that almost covers the collarbones and extends to the bust.
 It appears as if you are wearing a whole lot of jewels around your neck like the Egyptian pharaohs, hence the name.

 - It is best suited for women with large busts as it hides the volume.